This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Erb’s palsy is a condition caused by damage to a set of nerves termed the brachial plexus.[1]
+Erb’s palsy is a condition caused by damage to a set of nerves called the brachial plexus.[1]
 An Erb’s palsy settlement can provide families with the compensation needed if the child’s injury was caused by medical negligence.
 A settlement begins with a lawsuit and can help the family cover treatment, therapy, and other ongoing costs for their child’s care.

 The brachial plexus is a group of five nerves that control the arm.
 The nerves provide sensation to all parts of the arm as well as coordinated movement to each muscle in the arm.
 They also connect smaller nerves in all parts of the arm to the spinal cord and run through the bones of the neck.